A Brief History

 Many green teas are still traditionally made by hand using methods that have been handed down from generation to generation.
 However, more and more teas are now made in mechanised factories.
 Green teas are totally unoxidised (compared to black teas which are fully oxidised) and so the first stage of the manufacturing process is to kill any enzymes that would otherwise cause oxidation to take place.
 To de-enzyme them, the freshly plucked leaves are either steamed (to make 'sencha-type teas) or tumbled quickly in a wok or panning machine (to make pan-fired teas) and are then rolled by hand or machine to give the leaf a particular appearance - some teas are twisted, some curved, some rolled into pellets, etc. To remove all but 2-3% of the remaining water, the tea is then dried in hot ovens or over charcoal stoves.

 White teas traditionally come from China's Fujian province and are made from leaf buds and leaves of the Da Bai (Big White) tea varietal by the simplest process of all teas.
-Very young new leaf buds and baby leaves are simply gathered and dried - often in the sun.
-The manufacturing process includes no withering, no steaming, no rolling, no oxidising and no shaping.
+Very young new leaf buds and baby leaves are simply gathered and dried - often in the sun (solar withering).
 The best known white teas are Pai Mu Tan (White Peony) which is made using new leaf buds and a few very young leaves, and Yin Zhen (Silver Needles) which is made from just the new leaf buds.

 Pu Erh tea is named after Pu Erh city in Yunnan province which was once the main trading centre for teas made in the area.